 If the property is to be your main home (i.e. for which you would be legally bound to apply for residency within 18 months after completion), the purchase tax would be approx. 2% of the cadastral value + E.100 (approx.) for stamps.

-In the case of a developer however, or even someone who has restored a house in order to sell it, instead of the purchase tax, VAT (IVA) is applied at 4% (for a resident), 10% for a non-resident and 22% for a property that falls into the category of a luxury home.
+When buying from a developer or construction company in place of the purchase tax VAT (Iva) can be applied at 4% (for resident), 10% for non-resident and 22% in case for a property that falls into the category of a luxury home.

 Agricultural land is taxed at 12%.

-The notary’s fees on average are between E.2000 to E. 6000, but for a large, complicated sale could increase to E.15,000.
-All payments however can be calculated before the purchase takes place..
+The notary’s fees on average are between E.2000 to E. 5000.
+All payments however can be calculated before the purchase takes place.

 Since 1992 a new system has been introduced whereby one no longer has to pay a lump sum on the net gain of the property when it is sold unless it has been in your possession for less than five years from the day of purchase.

 Instead, one now pays an annual tax calculated on the property’s cadastral value.

 If you are not a resident and wish to sell your property within five years of having bought it, you will be taxed 20% on the net gain.
 A resident has the option of either buying another property within a year, as principle place of residency, or paying the 7% difference on the original purchase tax and interest on this sum.
 After five years of ownership there are no impositions.